sammi-turner/Dotfiles/README.md

 My current .vimrc consists of only three lines.

-The four vim packages I have installed are from the Arch repos.
+The three vim packages I have installed are from the Arch repos.

 ```
 vim
 vim-runtime
-vim-devicons
 vim-dracula
 ```